 The two primary features are the above mentioned sculpture garden and the lowcountry zoo.
 There are also lakes, galleries, pavilions, learning centers, a restaurant, and miles of scenic pathways.
 Remember: You have seven days to explore Brookgreen Gardens, SC.

-Brookgreen Gardens is one of the most enchanting places we’ve visited in our USA Travels.
+Brookgreen Gardens SC is one of the most enchanting places we’ve visited in our USA Travels.
 The prodigious capacity is awe inspiring and a return trip is necessary.
 Also, be sure to visit Atalaya Castle at Huntington Beach State Park across the road.

 If you are a teenager, perhaps strolling through gardens and reading placards isn’t yet your thing.
 Our children are no exception.
 Adults should find this botanical wonderland to be one of the most beautiful settings upon which they’ve laid their eyes.